AdobeDocs/experience-manager-65.nl-NL/help/mobile/phonegap-adding-content-to-imported-app.md

 ---
 title: Is uw hybride app gereed voor AEM Mobile?
-seo-title: Is uw hybride app gereed voor AEM Mobile?
+seo-title: Is your hybrid app ready for AEM Mobile?
 description: Volg deze pagina om meer te weten te komen over hrybrid-apps.
 Een toepassing in AEM bestaat meestal uit twee delen.
 De 'shell' en 'content' en deze pagina bieden meer inzicht in deze onderwerpen.
-seo-description: Volg deze pagina om meer te weten te komen over hrybrid-apps.
-Een toepassing in AEM bestaat meestal uit twee delen.
-De 'shell' en 'content' en deze pagina bieden meer inzicht in deze onderwerpen.
+seo-description: Follow this page to learn about hrybrid apps.
+An app in AEM is commonly divided into two parts.
+The 'shell' and 'content' and this page provides more insight on these topics.
 uuid: cbcce3fa-9100-46ea-9f24-931b42666709
 contentOwner: User
 content-type: reference